itsdavide/epsilon-newsvendor/README.md

 # epsilon-newsvendor
 Optimization code for the paper:

-A. Cinfrignini, D. Petturiti, G. Stabile (2024).
-_Newsvendor problem with discrete demand and constrained first moment under ambiguity_.
+A. Cinfrignini, D. Petturiti, and G. Stabile. _Newsvendor problem with discrete demand and constrained first moment under ambiguity_. **Decisions in Economics and Finance**, DOI: 10.1007/s10203-024-00477-7, 2024.

 # Requirements
 The code has been tested on Python 3.10 with the following libraries: